(it is impossible to forgo the obvious title pun)

 Alpha Lipoic Acid 5%

 Jury is still out on this product, since it has not been such a long time I am using it and – crucially – I cannot determine its unique contribution within my full regimen.
+Its premise is that it improves skin tone and texture, targets fine lines, wrinkles, scars, pigmentation, dullness and boosts radiance.
 What I can say for sure is that, contrary to the complaints, it does not “burn” the skin and feels perfectly ok.
 I am favourably disposed and feel I am doing something important for my skin when I put it on (which is every 3rd day).
+Oh, and the bottle will last forever.

 Buy it here for £5.90